erickaakcire/webhistorian/README.md

 The extension uses the D3.js for the visualizations and accesses the history data via the chrome.history API.

-Web Historian runs entirely on the local browser using only client-side JavaScript and can be used while the browser is offline (the Web Visits view will be less colorful offline since categories are downloaded from a server), until the "Participate in Research" option is chosen.
+Web Historian runs entirely on the local browser using only client-side JavaScript and can be used while the browser is offline (the Web Visits view will be less colorful offline since categories are downloaded from a server).

 # To run the extension in Developer Mode in Chrome